valvolt/storiz/README.md

 ## CHANGES

+[Fixed/New] - Now stories URLs can be bookmarked.
+Changing the URL will also now load the proper story.
+This should also get rid of the 'please refresh your browser' error message.

 [Fixed] - Achievements are now working properly.
 Updated the tutorial to explain how to use them.
-Achievements are persisted for the user between games (according that it's a registered user - Achievements unlocked by anonymous accounts will be lost)
+Achievements are persisted for the user between games (according that it's a registered user - Anonymous accounts won't access achievements as they would anyway be lost between sessions)

 [New] - Added a new feature named 'item codes'.
 Players knowing the right code(s) can unlock the corresponding item(s) via an input field auto-added to your story if it needs it.
 I have an idea in mind for these codes, if you want to know you'll have to be patient :)